 Earthsong's artwork improved over the years to the extent that the creator completely restarted the comic from the beginning.
 And, unusually for such endeavours, is still seeing it through.

-The webcomics of John Allison have undergone a lot of evolution, which isn't surprising given that he's been at it for ten years.
+The webcomics of John Allison have undergone a lot of evolution, which isn't surprising given that he's been at it for sixteen years.
 See Shelley, the red-haired girl in the first ever strip of Bobbins, here in 1998?
 By 2000 she looked like this, then this, and then Scary Go Round started, with a new artistic direction.
 Since then, the art has changed from digital to hand-drawn and back againtwice.
 The art's been fairly stable now since 2006, despite a switch from pen and ink (digitally coloured) to hand-drawing on a tablet PC.

 The characters themselves get a fair bit of evolution as well — The two most obvious examples are Adharia's face (which is slowly becoming more lionlike as opposed to, say, a bear or a wolf) and Jigsaw's eye stripes, which gradually creep further down her face.